secureCodeBox/secureCodeBox/documentation/docs/how-tos/scope.md

 ## Introduction

 In this step-by-step tutorial, we will go through all the required stages to set up engagement scope enforcement with secureCodeBox.
-In this example, we are going to set up Amass and Nmap and run a scan with rules set-up so that we don't scan domains which are out-of-scope.
+In this example, we are going to set up subfinder and Nmap and run a scan with rules set-up so that we don't scan domains which are out-of-scope.

 ## Setup